My Saturday evenings were much simpler in 1992.

 Basically, LTAs look like an unworkable mess which explains why the DfT is wisely looking to sidestep them altogether.
 The DfT consultation suggests finding “market solutions” to cover LTAs and hints at a preference for keeping them well away from the ATOL scheme.
 It’s easy to see why.
 Bringing LTAs into ATOL would confuse the hell out of customers and severely weaken the ATOL protection message.

 Agent for Consumer (A4C) is a legal switcheroo in the small print of terms and conditions whereby instead of an OTA acting as the airline’s agent in selling the flight to a customer, they act as the customer’s agent in buying the flight from the airline.

 Its actually fairly common practice amongst OTAs as it helps avoid accusations they are organising packages and it wards off belligerent, agent-unfriendly Low Cost Carriers like Ryanair.
 It also nets OTAs a tidy 50% discount on their ATOL Protection Contribution (APC) for A4C sales.

-If you dont understand A4C, then you can be sure your customers dont.
-One of many reasons why PTD 2015 has outlawed it completely.
+If you don’t understand A4C, then you can be sure your customers don’t.
+One of the many reasons why PTD 2015 has outlawed it completely.